3fuyang/fwio.me/src/content/blog/ts-in-monorepo.md

 With the specified alias, we can reference other projects just like importing external packages.

+> However, path aliases tell TypeScript to not treat the import statement **as a module to be resolved**, but rather use the key of '@sample/some-package' as a reference to where the module is located.
+TypeScript does not actually replace the import path during compilation.
+See https://monorepo.tools/typescript#mapping-to-a-path.

-A main drawback of path aliases is that, it's a TypeScript feature in essence, and we need to tweak our toolings to make it work seamlessly at runtime, i.e. plugins like `vite-tsconfig-paths` or `tsconfig-paths-webpack-plugin`.
+As a result, we need to tweak our toolings to make the import statement work seamlessly at runtime, i.e. plugins like `vite-tsconfig-paths` or `tsconfig-paths-webpack-plugin`.

 And still, the type checking is at TypeScript level.